jasp-stats/jasp-desktop/Resources/Help/analyses/ttestindependentsamples.md

 - The first column contains the dependent variable.
 - Test: The type of t-test that is selected.
 If only one test is selected, this column will not be displayed.
 In this scenario, the table only displays the results for the selected test.
 - t: The value of the t-value.
+- W: The test statistic of the Wilcoxon test.
+The two most common definitions correspond to the sum of the ranks of the first sample with the minimum value subtracted or not.
+JASP uses the definition with the subtraction (also used by R).
 - df: Degrees of freedom.
 - p: The p-value.
 - Mean difference: Difference in sample means.
 This column is only named 'Mean difference' when the tests `Student` or `Welch` are selected.
 When the test `Mann-Whitney` is selected, this column is called 'Location parameter'.